 The Bad

 - Expensive.
 Unfortunately, some people just can’t afford to spend several hundred bucks on a single suitcase, even if it is a good deal in the long run.
-If you’re that person, you can get a suitcase from Travelpro or Chester at roughly half the price, which are currently the best brands in the middle-class luggage category.
+If you’re that person, you can get a suitcase from Travelpro or Ricardo Beverly Hills at roughly half the price (often, even less).
+Currently, they’re the best brands in the middle class that make cheap, but durable bags.

 - Modest looks.
 Briggs & Riley’s minimalistic, down-to-earth looks might not be for everyone.
-If you’re looking for better-looking alternatives in the same price range, Tumi would be a solid choice.
+If you’re looking for better-looking alternatives for frequent travel, Tumi would be a solid choice, although overpriced.

 The Verdict